Skip to content

 Florencia Andreola is an independent researcher with a PhD in Architectural History from the University of Bologna.
 Her work combines theory and practice as it explores the intersections between architecture, the city, and gender.
 She is the author and editor of several publications.

+Azzurra Muzzonigro is an architect, curator, and urban researcher.
+She teaches Urban and Social Design at NABA and Domus Academy and holds an MSc from The Bartlett (UCL) and a PhD in Urban Studies.
+She is a co-founder of Waiting Posthuman Studio and the author of many publications.
 In 2022, they jointly founded Sex & the City, a nonprofit organization that explores the city through a gender perspective.
 The association uses public programs, research, and practical projects to advocate for urban policies that prioritize the well-being of all citizens.
 Its key publications include Milan Gender Atlas (2021), a mapping of gendered experiences in Milan, and Free, not Brave.
 Women and Fear in Public Space (2024), which investigates the relationship between urban planning and women’s fear of crime in the city.

 Julia Girardi-Hoog holds a PhD in the Sociology of Architecture and has been working for Vienna City Council since 2013.
 She managed the EU Horizon 2020 funded project “Smarter Together” with Munich, Lyon, and Venice, which implemented inclusive smart city projects.
 Julia Girardi-Hoog has been Vienna’s Gender Planner since 2023 and is responsible for ensuring that the city’s public spaces and social housing respond to the needs of different target groups and, especially, vulnerable sections of society.
 Julia also teaches at the University of Vienna.